 Once per day, a temple knight can challenge a foe to combat.
 As a swift action, the temple knight chooses one target within sight to challenge.
 The temple knight’s melee attacks deal extra damage whenever the attacks are made against the target of his challenge.
 This extra damage is equal to the temple knight’s level.
 The temple knight can use this ability once per day at 2nd level, plus one additional time per day for every three levels beyond 2nd, to a maximum of seven times per day at 20th level.
 Challenging a foe requires much of the temple knight’s concentration.
 The temple knight takes a –2 penalty to his Armor Class, except against attacks made by the target of his challenge.
 The challenge remains in effect until the target is dead or unconscious or until the combat ends.

 This ability replaces shared defense and holy pool.

 As a talented temple knight gains experience, she learns a number of talents that expand her role as a mounted combatant.
 Starting at 2nd, a talented temple knight gains a mounted talent.
 She gains an additional mounted talent at 4th level and every two paladin levels thereafter.
 A temple knight cannot select an individual talent more than once unless the talent specifies otherwise.

 - A complete list of mounted talents can be found here: Mounted Talents

 White Magery (Ex)

-At 3rd level and every four holy knight levels thereafter, a temple knight increases her power with her spells.
+At 3rd level and every four paladin levels thereafter, a temple knight increases her power with her spells.
 At each such opportunity, she can choose from the list of the following (with a maximum of 2 per):

 - Healing Mastery: This increases the temple knight’s caster level by 1 for all spells with from the healing school.